liuzhengzhe/Global_Texture_Enhancement_for_Fake_Face_Detection_in_the-Wild/README.md

 ## Inference and Evaluation

-We release one of the [five models](https://drive.google.com/) for StyleGAN-FFHQ, StyleGAN-CelebA and PGGAN-CelebA, respectively.
+We release [the model](https://drive.google.com/) for StyleGAN-FFHQ, StyleGAN-CelebA and PGGAN-CelebA, respectively.

 Modify "root" folder and image path in test.py, and then test the images on all the datasets.